A Love Letter to Essence Music Festival from a New Orleans Girl

 What Super Lounges Used to Be:

-Small, intimate stages throughout the Superdome where rising stars and legends performed close-up sets
+• Small, intimate stages throughout the Superdome where rising stars and legends performed close-up sets - I want to see D Nice in the Super Lounge - I want to see you bring more local artists to the Super Lounge as well

-Suffice it to say: Super Lounges went from beloved complimentary intimate spaces to VVIP-only luxury lounges due to renovations, and people were NOT happy about it.
+Suffice it to say: Super Lounges went from beloved complimentary intimate spaces to VVIP, only luxury lounges due to renovations, and people were NOT feeling it.
+The complaints were in dozens.
+It was so embarrassing.

 What New Orleans Needs to Survive This Festival

-Let's be frank: New Orleans doesn't just host Essence Festival.
-We give you our whole city.
+Let's be honest: New Orleans doesn't just host Essence Festival, we give you our whole city for the weekend.
 Our streets, our culture, our infrastructure, our people.
 And when hundreds of thousands descend on us in one weekend, we need you to help us hold it together.
+If Essence does not get this right this year, I won’t return next year.
+My family will go to Chicago or Martha’s Vineyard to see family.

 Infrastructure that can handle the weight: